Blue Mountains (Pacific Northwest): Geology

+The ranges of the Blue Mountains were uplifted by folding upward into the "Blue Mountain Anticline" by tectonic rotation that began about 14 million years ago.
+More limited faulting and extension in places that include Baker valley and the Grande Ronde valley also contributed to today's topography.
+The Wallowa Mountains are considered to be part of the Blues by many geologists because their geology includes the same accreted terranes as the Elkhorns, Greenhorns, and Strawberries, although their mechanism of uplift differs somewhat.
+Similarly, the geology of Hells Canyon and the Seven Devils Mountains is also composed of accreted terranes of a similar nature.

 History

 Habitation by Native Americans

 The river valleys and lower levels of the range were occupied by indigenous peoples for thousands of years.
 Historic tribes of the region included the Walla Walla, Cayuse people and Umatilla, now acting together as the Confederated Tribes of the Umatilla Indian Reservation, located mostly in Umatilla County, Oregon.
 The southern portion of the Blue Mountains were inhabited by several different bands of the Northern Paiute, a Great Basin culture.
 Native American tribes originally migrated to the Blue Mountains for hunting and salmon runs.
 The Natives used to purposefully burn small parts of the forest in order to create pastures to attract game for hunting.

 During westward expansion of the United States

 In the mid-1800s, the Blue Mountains were a formidable obstacle to settlers traveling on the Oregon Trail and were often the last mountain range American pioneers had to cross before either reaching southeast Washington near Walla Walla or passing down the Columbia River Gorge to the end of the Oregon Trail in the Willamette Valley near Oregon City.